Alessandro Dellavalle

-Alessandro Dellavalle (born 5 January 2004) is an Italian professional footballer who plays as a centre-back for club Modena, on loan from Torino.
+Alessandro Dellavalle (born 5 January 2004) is an Italian professional footballer who plays as a centre-back for club Padova, on loan from Torino.

 Club career

 Dellavalle is a youth product of Juventus and Chisola Calcio, before moving to the youth academy of Torino in 2018.
 He finished his development at Torino, where he captained the U19 squad.
 On 13 July 2023, he signed his first professional contract with Torino until 2027.
 He made his senior and professional debut with Torino in a 2–1 Serie A win over Hellas Verona on 12 May 2024.

 On 30 August 2024, Dellavalle was loaned by Serie B club Modena.

 International career

 Dellavalle is a youth international for Italy.
 He played for the Italy U19s that won the 2023 UEFA European Under-19 Championship.

 Personal life

 Alessandro is the cousin of Italian footballer Lorenzo Dellavalle.